bradp/pears/README.md

    <!--<a href="">View live demo →</a>-->
 </p>

-## 🍐 About Pears

 <p align="center">
   <img src="https://brrad.com/readme/dog.jpg" alt="this is going to be a screen shot" width="400"><br>
   <em>once version 1 is ready, that dog will be a screenshot of a sample site.
 But for now enjoy that fancy pup.</em>
 </p>

-There are a few [Hugo](https://gohugo.io) starter kits available.
-None of them fit what I was looking for.
-I decided to make my own starter kit, filled with the things I used to quickly build static sites.
-This isn't a theme you add to a Hugo setup and extend, it's a toolbox for you to modify to your exact needs.

 :warning: Currently, Pears is in a **very very early** state of development.
 Things will break and change.
 All contributions are welcome to get to a stable release.